ClusterlessHQ/aws-s3-log-pipeline/README.md

 Alternatively, pipe the jsonnet output to a file and then run `cls` on the file without `--approve` to enable manual approvals.

+By editing `app/ingest.json`, this sample can trivially parse other log formats into Parquet.
+See the Tessellate documentation for more information.

 ## Running